-Mammogram screening is an imaging procedure performed on women to ensure that the breasts are healthy, and that no growth or abnormalities are present.
+Mammogram screening is an imaging procedure performed on women to ensure that the breasts are healthy and that no growth or abnormalities are present.
 It is an effective tool for the early detection of breast cancer in women.
+Here are 3 reasons to choose Bedford Center at Beverly Hills, CA

 - The recommended age to start yearly mammogram screening is 40.
 While the medical field is still debating about the actual age when a woman should undergo screening annually, the general consensus is to have it yearly once they reach the age of 40.
 If anything, you will have a point of comparison for future screenings.